 The candidate for promotion to Associate Professor with tenure or for promotion to Full Professor must indicate his/her intent by the spring deadline established in the Faculty Action Timetable.
 Occasionally, in cases of illness, family crisis, or maternity leave, stoppage of the "tenure clock" may be negotiated with the Dean if supported by the candidate's department.

 The candidate may provide the department with a short list of no more than 4 scholars who could provide a knowledgeable and objective evaluation of the candidate's dossier (none should be advisors, former professors, mentors, or close collaborators); the candidate may also provide a short list of 2-3 scholars who may not be able to provide a fair evaluation of scholarly/creative work presented.
 The candidate must provide the department with a CV in P&T format and a one-paragraph overview of his/her research area(s) and orientation.
-The lists, CV, and overview shall be given via Interfolio to the department by the date set in the Faculty Action Timetable (a month before the department's own deadline for securing evaluators).
+The lists, CV, and overview shall be given via Interfolio to the department by the date set in the Faculty Action Timetable (approximately a month before the department's own deadline for securing evaluators).
 The candidate will receive notice from the SLA Dean's Office when an Interfolio case folder is available for the candidate to upload and submit dossier materials online.

-If a candidate's dissertation has been revised into a book, the candidate shall provide a copy of the dissertation to the department via Interfolio or in hard copy.
+If a candidate completed a dissertation, then the candidate shall provide a copy of the dissertation to the department via Interfolio or in hard copy.